 One question we always get is about our favorite places to travel.
-While it’s a hard thing to answer (and it changes frequently), Italy is always part of our litany of responses.
+While it’s a hard thing to answer, Italy is always part of our litany of responses.
 The hilltop views, the ancient sites imbued with tales of gods and emperors, the amazing wine for just a few euros, the hidden hot springs, and the Mediterranean sun–there’s everything to love about Italy.
 And it’s all true of Sicily, too.
-Because there are so many great cities to choose from, it’s not whether to go but rather where to go in Sicily that’s the question.
+Because there are so many great places to choose from, it’s hard to narrow down the best cities in Sicily to visit.

-Sicily is a huge island, which we didn’t fully appreciate until we began planning our itinerary.
-Sicily is just a little smaller than the state of Massachusetts and the entire country of Albania.
+Sicily is a huge island, which we didn’t fully appreciate until we began planning where to go.
+It is just a little smaller than the state of Massachusetts and the entire country of Albania.
 That’s a lot of ground to cover.
-And because many of the ancient sites were built near the coast, many of the top things to see in Sicily are on the periphery of this triangle-shaped island.
+And because many of the ancient sites were built near the coast, many of the top things to see are on the periphery of this triangle-shaped island.

-From its perch high on a hill in eastern Sicily, Taormina easily offers some of the best views on the island.
-Its centerpiece is its ancient Teatro Greco which dates from the 3rd century BC.
+From its perch high on a hill in eastern Sicily, Taormina offers some of the best views on the island.
+Its centerpiece is its Ancient Theater, which dates from the 3rd century BC.
 From the top of the amphitheater, you can look out over the Mediterranean and the Sicilian coast speckled with terra cotta roofs.
 On a clear day (unfortunately, we had clouds), you can see Mount Etna rising in the background.

 Taormina has been the most popular tourist destination and one of the best places to visit in Sicily for several centuries.
 Along with the theater, its medieval buildings, shops, and restaurants make it a popular cruise excursion and day trip.
 That means it gets crowded during the heart of the day, so it’s best to go early or late to avoid the crowds, which can be overwhelming as they snake through the ancient streets.

-For a (sometimes) less congested environment, add the beach at the base of Taormina to your Sicily itinerary.
+For a (sometimes) less congested environment, add the beach at the base of Taormina to your list.

 Where to stay near Taormina

 We based ourselves just five miles from Taormina in the town of Giardini Naxos.
-It was much easier to have the car there, and hotel rates in Taormina were considerably more expensive.
+It was much easier to have a car there, and hotel rates were considerably less expensive than in Taormina.

-Vulcano, one of the Aeolian Islands, is a must-visit on your trip to Sicily.
+Vulcano, one of the Aeolian Islands, is a must-visit.
 This curious place is exactly what it sounds like—a volcanic island.
-In fact, the word “volcano” in English and its equivalent in several other languages come from the name of this small island 16 miles north of Sicily.
+In fact, the word “volcano” in English and its equivalents in several other languages come from the name of this small island 16 miles north of mainland Sicily.

-Less than a mile from the mud baths is the striking black sand beach, Spiaggia Sabbia Nera.
+Nearby is the striking black sand beach, Spiaggia Sabbia Nera.
 At this scenic spot, the beach curves around a glassy sea.
-You can rent and umbrella and chair or grab a snack at one of the beach restaurants.
+You can rent an umbrella and chair or grab a snack at one of the beach restaurants.
 The setting is practically perfect in every way.

-If you’re feeling more adventurous, trekking up the volcano is one of the top things to do on Vulcano.
+If you’re feeling more adventurous, trekking up the volcano is a good option.
 Plus, there’s shopping, wine tasting, and plenty of relaxing to be done as well.
-We’ve written in more detail about our day on Vulcano—including how to get there—here.
+We’ve written in more detail about our day on Vulcano, including how to get there.

 Where to stay for a Vulcano day trip

-Cefalu is one of the most beautiful towns in Sicily.
+Cefalu is one of the most beautiful cities in Sicily.
 It’s perfect for leisurely strolling and exploring the pedestrian areas and squares.
-In the summer, this town of 14,000 swells as tourists swarm its beaches, but in the shoulder season (when we visited), it couldn’t be more lovely and calm.
+In the summer, this town of 14,000 swells as tourists swarm its beaches.
+But, in the shoulder season when we visited, it couldn’t be more lovely and calm.

 Like Taormina, Cefalu’s setting is dramatic thanks to a massive rock.
 But, in this instance, the town sits at the base.
-Cefalu has a friendly seaside that’s one of the best places in Sicily for lounging and honey-hued buildings full of shops and restaurants great for sampling.
+Cefalu has a friendly seaside that’s one of the best places on the island for lounging and honey-hued buildings full of shops and restaurants great for sampling.

 Let’s face it—there are a lot of stereotypes about Palermo, and many of them aren’t flattering.
-We expected grittiness, weren’t sure how safe we would feel in certain places at night.
-Our expectations weren’t high.
-Palermo challenged every one of our assumptions and left us loving the city.
+We expected grittiness and weren’t sure how safe we would feel in certain places at night.
+Our expectations weren’t high for the biggest city in Sicily.
+Palermo challenged every one of our assumptions and left us loving it.

 At the crossroads of the Mediterranean, Palermo has been influenced by cultures throughout Europe and North Africa for centuries from the Romans to the Arabs to the Spaniards and beyond.
-That multi-culturalism is evident from the architecture to the food to the inhabitants of Palermo.
+That multiculturalism is evident from the architecture to the food to the inhabitants of Palermo themselves.

 It’s not all about history, though.
-Palermo (as you would hope in Italy) has an amazing food culture, too.
-The three city markets are filled many hours of the day with people shopping and indulging in the numerous kinds of Palermitan street food.
+Palermo has an amazing food culture, too.
+The three city markets are filled with people shopping and indulging in the numerous kinds of Palermitan street food.
 There are also street-side grills and, of course, many delicious restaurants to choose from.

 Where to stay in Palermo